WilsoncwRCH/IRSkinDose/README.md

 This should be simple to read and easy to manipulate to your choosing.
 All imports should be included as standard with your python 3+.

 ### What this includes
-- Python classes: Phantom, Patientdata and RunTheProgram.
-(Can be used to calculate Peak Skin Dose for one patient, the same patient who experienced multiple studies, or an entire database of patients)
+- Python classes:

+  RunTheProgram (Can be used to calculate Peak Skin Dose for one patient, the same patient who experienced multiple studies, or an entire database of patients)

+  Patientdata (Object containing anynumber of patient metrics.
+Also plots the Skindosemap)

+  Phantom (Defines dimensions of phantom based on patient geometries then calculates relevant coordinates)
 - Application: A basic GUI has also been created that can be used if you want to build a desktop usable version (see instructions below).
-- Foetal dose calculation: A rough work in progress that can assess foetal dose for exams focused on the Uterus or
+- Foetal dose calculation: A rough work in progress that can assess foetal dose for exams focused on the Uterus or elsewhere (Liver).

 ## Explanation of whats happening